Axway/amplify-central/content/en/docs/connect_manage_environ/view_environments.md

 To view the details of your API Service and its versions:

 1. Click an API service from the list.
-2. Choose a version from the **Version** drop-down menu.
-The most recent version is displayed by default.
+2. Choose a version.
+The most recent version is displayed by default. (**Robert**, the following image is outdated)

 ![Service Details Page](/Images/central/ServiceDetailsPage.png)

-The following describes the sections on the API Service details page:
+The following describes the sections on the API Service details page: (**Robert**, outdated)

 * **Service Information**: Contains general information and any tags or attributes that are specific to the API service asset.
 Attributes in this context are key and value pairs used for extending functionality and integrations with third party systems.
 * **Activity Report**: Dashboard, which shows the aggregated values for how your API service version assets are distributed and how many subscriptions exist across all of those assets.